Board of Trustees

 Non-Profit Private School in San Diego

 The Grauer School was started as a sole proprietorship in 1991 and was served by an advisory board.
 We formed our first non-profit board in 1997 with just two seats.
-Today, our board is ably served by 7 standing committees, a dedicated staff, and various ad hoc groups that ensure oversight, high performance, fiscal responsibility, philanthropy, and community advocacy.
+Today, we are a 501(c)(3) California not-for-profit corporation, and our board is ably served by between 7 and 14 board of trustee members.
+We have various standing and advisory committees, supported by a dedicated staff and various ad hoc groups.
+Our board ensures oversight of the mission, high performance, fiscal responsibility, philanthropy, and community advocacy.

 "The Grauer School has a long history of teaching and practicing environmental sustainability.
 Even our mascot, the gorilla, was intended to showcase and support a critically endangered species.
 But we feel a new sense of urgency to be good stewards of the environment and address climate change based on recent science, which warns of the potentially catastrophic consequences of inaction," said Dr. Stuart Grauer, Head of School and the school's founder.

 The initiative, although grounded in the school's academic curriculum, goes well beyond into all aspects of campus life, and is ongoing through subsequent school years.
 "We are convinced that it is important to not only teach our students to care for and protect the environment, but to model what it looks like to live an environmentally responsible life.
 That's why we are dedicated to increasing the students' environmental intelligence through the school curriculum, and across every facet of the school's operations," said Craig Gertz, former Chairman of the Board of Trustees.

 Meet Our Trustee Board Members